Posted by Carrie

 family-friendly, local culture

 Bonfires on the beach are a cherished tradition in Cape San Blas, especially during the fall months.
-As the temperatures cool, locals and visitors gather around bonfires to soak up the serene beauty of the Gulf Coast.
-The cooler weather creates the perfect setting for cozy gatherings by the fire.
+As temperatures cool, locals and visitors gather to soak up the serene beauty of the Gulf Coast, with the sound of the waves and the warmth of the fire creating the perfect atmosphere for cozy evenings.

 Why is fall the best time to visit Cape San Blas, Port St. Joe, and Mexico Beach?